frank-dspeed/poc-html5-interface-vbRichClient-WebServer/README.md

 Now you can setup an encoder on the mixer stream - which will then encoder the mixdown of both recordings.

 Note: you should make the mixer stream itself also a decoding one (so that nothing is going to the output and adding a feedback echo) - which means you then must query the sample data from the mixer manually via BASS_ChannelGetData (at best in an extra thread)!

+## Current Problems Web Audio API
+https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext allows resampling in a batch Setting the Sample Rate of Audio Context does not work it is os dependent and browser dependent

+When we record 1 sec audio we need 250 ms to send it so 1 sec + 250ms how do we compensate the 250ms on each send.